raymondworkshop/raymondworkshop.github.io/_posts/softskill/2020-03-15-how-to-be-manager.md

 title: '!!How to be manager: up and dowm'
 date: 2020-03-15
 comments: true
-categories: [ softskills, learning, summary, management]
+categories: [ softskill, learning, summary, management]
 ---
 ### how to mange down